-If you live in an area where hurricanes can happen, it makes sense to protect your metal building.
+If you live in an area where hurricanes can happen, it makes sense to make your metal building hurricane resistant.
 Steel structures are designed to last for decades, and heavy storms with gale force winds can have a major impact—even if they just roll around once in a while.

 Hurricanes Are Hard on Buildings